-60% of SME businesses (defined as businesses with between 0 and 249 employees) sought some form of external funding in the last three years, says a British Business Bank Survey published in February 2016.
 Businesses need finance for a variety of different purposes, but there are some common reasons why businesses apply for funding.

 Sufficient working capital is a key aspect of any company’s financial health, and not having enough working capital can have a serious impact on the future of your business.
 Many businesses choose to apply for external funding to create enough working capital to enable them to fulfil their growth ambitions.
 A loan can cover short-term funding requirements while giving the business the money it needs to grow, or can bridge the gap between customer orders and supplier payments to help the company meet its funding obligations.
-Figures from the British Business Bank’s 2015 Business Funding Survey show that working capital is the most common reason for small businesses to seek funding.
+Figures from the British Business Bank’s 2019 Business Funding Survey showed that working capital is the most common reason for small businesses to seek funding.

-This type of funding can also allow your company to take advantage of new opportunities that arise, investing in new products or services to enable you to expand.
+Working capital funding can also allow your company to take advantage of new opportunities that arise, investing in new products or services to enable you to expand.
 Working capital loans can provide a useful ‘cushion’ for your company should you need a bit of extra cash – you’ll know your day-to- day running costs are covered with a loan, so you’ll have the funds available to meet any unexpected costs.
 Seasonal businesses may benefit from working capital funding during their quieter periods to cover basic expenses.

 Growing your business and increasing sales often requires you to purchase assets such as new machinery or vehicles.
 While you may have enough cash to cover working capital expenses for your company, you may look for a loan to cover the purchase of new assets to enable your business to expand.
 An asset funding loan is a great way to spread the costs of acquiring an expensive new asset.
 Fixed monthly repayments and loan terms from 6 months to 5 years can help you plan your cash flow in advance so you can make the most of your opportunity to grow.